longpham28/ntcir15_tools/README.md

 #### Baseline's result

-You can get specified baseline's result with ntcir15_tools.baselines.get_baselines_result
+You can get specified baseline's result with the ntcir15_tools.baselines.get_baselines_result function

 Algorithm's name and language are required